Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 In reality, the following happens:

-The longer you search, the higher your expectations become.
+The longer you search, the higher your standards become.

 And with it, the fear of not being perfect.

-That's why good color selection needs a time limit.
+That's why good color choice needs a time limit.

 The Fabric Shelf Reality Check